mysterium-coniunctionis/gsaps-social-media-app/README.md

 Username: demo_user
 Password: demo123
 ```

+### Join a live symposium

+- Navigate to **Home → Live Symposia** or open `/symposia/symp-001` after signing in.
+- The experience runs in mock-data mode when no realtime backend is configured; updates (chat, agenda, polls, presence) render immediately for demos.
+- AI Notetaker uses local helpers in `src/api/aiService.js` so summaries and action items work offline.

 Or register a new account directly in the UI.
 All data is stored in localStorage and can be reset by clearing browser storage.